-You would need to determine if you meet the Express Entry requirements, if successful you’ll need to create an online profile.
-After this, you’ll then be placed into the Express Entry pool, along with other eligible candidates.
-You’ll also be given a Comprehensive Ranking System (CRS) score which ultimately determines if you will receive an Invitation to Apply (ITA).
+You would need to determine if you meet the Express Entry requirements, if successful, you’ll need to create an online profile.
+After this, you’ll be placed into the Express Entry pool and other eligible candidates.
+You’ll also be given a Comprehensive Ranking System (CRS) score, ultimately determining if you will receive an Invitation to Apply (ITA).
 An ITA means you have the chance to apply for Canadian permanent residency.

 How to receive a good CRS score